meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 The attribute must have either a numeric or a string value.

 Contrary to the `sort` ranking rule, custom ranking rules are always active after configured and can be helpful to promote certain types of results.
-The `sort` ranking rule is most useful when users can define what type of results they want to see first.
+The `sort` ranking rule is most useful when end-users define what type of results they want to see first.

 #### 3.1.2.1.
 Example